Ornate Wat Arun temple in Bangkok with towering prang decorated in porcelain under a partly cloudy sky

 I met a couple here (I never knew their nationality).
 They asked me if I could take a photo of them, and in exchange, they offered to take my solo picture too.

-*** I went to Bangkok, Thailand, dated August 27-30, 2022.
+*** I went to Bangkok, Thailand, from August 27 to 30, 2022.
 It was my first solo trip in the pandemic era.***